 Metropolitan Chicago is the nation's freight hub.
 An efficient freight system enables a global supply chain to provide goods at lower costs and gives businesses an advantage in today's global economy.
-While MAP-21 advances national freight policy, the next reauthorization bill should make that policy stronger with a dedicated source of revenue and incentives to promote greater investment in freight mobility including a truly multimodal vision, and a strong role for regional agencies in setting freight priorities.
+While MAP-21 advances national freight policy, the next reauthorization bill should make that policy stronger with a dedicated source of revenue and incentives to promote greater investment in freight mobility.

-A federal multi-modal freight policy and investment strategy can address the efficient movement of goods, and federal resources can be directed to the projects with the greatest national benefit.
+A federal intermodal freight policy and investment strategy can address the efficient movement of goods, and federal resources can be directed to the projects with the greatest national benefit.
 An overarching federal policy concerning freight would provide valuable guidance as regions attempt to confront freight challenges, many of which have national impacts.